gmlewis/go-flutter-stylizer/README.md

 ```
 $ flutter-stylizer --help
+...

 Usage:
   flutter-stylizer [flags] [path ... | ./...]

 Flags:
       --config string   config file (default is $HOME/.flutter-stylizer.yaml)
-  -d, --diff            display diffs (cannot be used with -l or -w)
+  -d, --diff            display diffs (cannot be used with -l or -w); exit code 1 on diffs
   -h, --help            help for flutter-stylizer
-  -l, --list            list files whose formatting differs from flutter-stylizer's (cannot be used with -d or -w)
+  -l, --list            list files whose formatting differs from flutter-stylizer's (cannot be used with -d or -w); exit code 1 on diffs
+  -q, --quiet           don't print unless there are errors
+  -v, --verbose         write progress details to stderr
-  -w, --write           write result to (source) file instead of stdout (cannot be used with -d or -l)
+  -w, --write           write result to (source) file instead of stdout (cannot be used with -d or -l); exit code 0 on diffs
 ```

 ## Examples: